 I recently scribbled this quote on my youngest daughter’s birthday card.
 Just her luck, her father is a philosopher!
 Seriously though the fleeting, ephemeral nature of life is a basic tenet of Stoicism and Buddhism, a basic motif of Proust and Shakespeare.
 What is it about the passing of time that is so compelling yet disturbing, and what can we learn from it?

-An 80 year life span is a 960 months or about 29,000 days long.
+An 80-year lifespan is 960 months or about 29,000 days long.
 Think of that, an entire life.
 If you are middle-aged and will live another 40 years that’s only 480 months or about 15,000 days.
 And for someone my age with a life expectancy of maybe 20 years, that’s 240 months or about 7,000 days.
 This is shockingly brief.

-Part of what is so compelling about this brevity is that this stream we are floating down, slowly, inexorably, and without our control or consent is … life.
+The stream we are floating down, slowly, inexorably, and beyond our control is … life.
 We are thrown into the world, imagine endless possibilities if we are lucky and then, suddenly, time has passed.
-We can’t stop it, rewind it, or fast forward it even when we want to.
-What of our destination?
-Looking back on almost 60 years of living I feel a kinship with Yeats:
+We can’t stop it, rewind it, or fast forward it even if we want to.
+And what of our destination?
+Looking back on almost 60 years of living, I feel a kinship with Yeats:

 When I think of all the books I have read, and of the wise words I have heard spoken, and of the anxiety I have given to parents and grandparents, and of the hopes that I have had … my own life seems to me a preparation for something that never happens.